jackdewinter/pymarkdown/newdocs/src/plugins/rule_md046.md

 ## Summary

-Code block style.
+Ensure consistent code block styles within a document.

 ## Reasoning

 ### Readability

-One of the main keys to readability is to have consistent formatting applied throughout a group of documents.
-It therefore follows that setting consistent guidelines for code block usage within a document or within an organization will enhance the readability of any such Markdown documents.
+Consistent code block formatting within a document enhances readability by reducing visual noise and helping readers quickly distinguish between code and prose.

 ## Examples

 ### Failure Scenarios

-This rule triggers when there is inconsistent use of code block elements within the same document:
+This rule triggers when there is inconsistent use of code block elements within the same document.

 ````Markdown
 ```Python